<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=735190889966745&amp;ev=PageView&amp;noscript=1">

 • Buying or borrowing party supplies, such as folding chairs or punch bowls

-• Cleaning and set up before the get-together
+• Cleaning and setting up before the get-together

 • Decorating the public areas of your apartment